 The Holy Spirit Purifies

 These two believers did not have to sell their property.
 Moreover, they did not have to give everything they had sold the property for.
 The land, as well as the money they had received for the land, was theirs, and they could do with it as they wished.
-But they lied, trying to look better in the eyes of the other believers than they were.
+But they lied, trying to look better than they were in the eyes of the other believers.
 As Peter said, they lied not just to the other believers but they lied to the Holy Spirit of God.
 God is a holy God and He considers lying an evil act for which these two people had to pay a high price; their very lives.
-Of course, what happened to them became known to many others.
+What happened to them became, of course, known to many others.
 And yet, many more people became believers, despite the fact that the Holy Spirit had high standards for those who wished to become believers.
 These standards remain today, for God is still a holy God, which means that even today we need to live by God’s standards, and not by the standards of the world around us.